csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 This snippet works by applying the class `async-hide` to the `<html>` element (`document.documentElement`).
 This aggressively sets `opacity: 0;` so that the page is rendered, only invisibly.
-The class is then removed either when the A/B tool’s work is done, or a `4000`ms timeout is reached—whichever is first.
+The class is then removed either when the A/B tool’s work is done, or a `4000`ms timeout is reached — whichever is first.

 One immediate failing with this is that an invisible page is still interactive, and users could still click on or interact with elements inadvertently.
 The page